atomjump/notifications/README.md

 # Certificate Updates

-You will **need to update** your installation to a new version during the one month period, **1 March 2020 to 31 March 2020**.
-This is since the iPhone notification requires an updated certificate, once per year.
-We will update the certificate at the start of the month, and the certificate will end at the end of the month.
+You will **need to update** your installation once a year when your Apple push notification certificate runs out.
 Please **log this in your own personal calendar** for a reminder, since the software will not automatically notify you when the certificate runs out.